 Go into a room and go through every single item in it.
 Do you really need that item?
 Are you happy that it’s there, or would you be just fine if it were not?
 If you can find stuff to get rid of, get rid of it – it just creates clutter and it might have some value to others.
 You also improve the perceived value of your house – and you’re likely to get a lot of cleaning done in the process.
 It’s a frugal win-win-win.

 40. Try generic brands of items you buy regularly.

 Instead of just picking up the ordinary brand of an item you buy, try out the store brand or generic version of the item.
-Likely, you’ll save a few cents now, but you’ll also likely discover that the store brand is just as good as the name brand – the only difference between the two, often, is the marketing.
+You’ll save a few cents now, but you’ll also likely discover that the store brand is just as good as the name brand — often, the only difference between the two is the marketing, which I’m not willing to pay more fore.
 Once you’re on board the generic train, you’ll find your regular grocery bill getting smaller and smaller.

 41. Prepare some meals at home.